uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

-Exception classification in onDAL is aligned with C++ STL classification. oneDAL shall introduce abstract classes defining the base for for hierarchy of exception classes. Сoncrete exception classes are derived from respective STL exception classes. oneDAL library shall throw exceptions represented with concrete classes.
+Exception classification in onDAL is aligned with C++ STL classification. oneDAL shall introduce abstract classes defining the base for for hierarchy of exception classes.
+Concrete exception classes are derived from respective STL exception classes. oneDAL library shall throw exceptions represented with concrete classes.